Saskatchewan offers Ukrainian students international tuition relief

 Minister Cheveldayoff would like to see a national approach involving consultation with the provinces taken to address the tuition situation for Ukrainian students and said he plans to raise the issue at the meeting of the Council of Ministers of Education in Quebec City next month.

 Former Nova Scotia independent senator Stan Kutcher, professor emeritus of psychiatry at Dalhousie University, told University Affairs that he asked Conservative MLA Brendan Maguire, the Government House Leader and former advanced education minister, whether the provincial government would extend domestic tuition relief to Ukrainian students.
-Dr. Kutcher said that he “received a negative response with no substantive rationale” and that all of his attempts to have a follow-up discussion with the minister about this matter were “met with radio silence.”
+Dr. Kutcher said that he “received a negative response” and that his attempts to have a follow-up discussion with the minister about this matter were “met with radio silence.”

 Dr. Kutcher, an ethnic Ukrainian, noted that many Ukrainian students came to Canada with their families, graduated from high school here, “speak English way better than they speak Ukrainian” and now face paying international tuition at universities because they are neither permanent residents nor Canadian citizens.